 Abu Hamdan is a London-based artist and researcher who completed his MA and PhD in Research Architecture within the Centre for Research Architecture at Goldsmiths in 2017.
 As a self-proclaimed ‘private ear’ he explores the legal status of the voice through audio investigations.

 His work for Forensic Architecture has been used as evidence at the UK Asylum and Immigration Tribunal and as advocacy for organisations such as Amnesty International and Defence for Children International.

-Solo exhibitions include The Freedom of Speech Itself (2012) at The Showroom, London, Aural Contract: The Whole Truth (2012) at Casco, Utrecht, and Tape Echo (2013) at Beirut in Cairo.
+Recent solo exhibitions include The Freedom of Speech Itself (2012) at The Showroom, London, Aural Contract: The Whole Truth (2012) at Casco, Utrecht, and Tape Echo (2013) at Beirut in Cairo.
 He is the winner of numerous art and film prizes, including the Tiger short film award at the Rotterdam International Film Festival 2017.
 Solo exhibitions are currently running at Hamburger Bahnhof (Berlin, Germany), the Sfeir-Semler Gallery (Beirut, Lebanon) and the Institute of Modern Art (Brisbane, Australia).

-Forensic Architecture is based in the Department of Visual Cultures.
+Forensic Architecture is based in the Department of Visual Cultures at Goldsmiths.
 MA Research Architecture students can choose to specialise with a studio placement with the Research Architecture Studio or Forensic Architecture Studio.